VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 Once they're soaked, these players will move middle for the incoming **Director's Belone** to immediately spread <span class='speDebuff'>Role Call</span> among these players.
 When it's done, the 2 players without a debuff have to move in to get one.
 Then the players who got hit by the previous **Inversive Chlamys** will grab the tethers and everyone will assume the same positions used for the first mechanic.

-*Heperos* will carry on with **Decollation** followed by **Elegant Evisceration**, remember to swap to use the remaining Tank invulnerability.
+*Hesperos* will carry on with **Decollation** followed by **Elegant Evisceration**, remember to swap to use the remaining Tank invulnerability.

 Next is **Setting the Scene** into **Pinax**, same as previously.
 Four different **Mekhane** with a random **Swift** between the third and forth **Mekhane**.

-*Heperos* will cast **Decollation** three time in a row before enraging.
+*Hesperos* will cast **Decollation** three time in a row before enraging.
 His needs to be brought down under 50% HP or it will be a wipe.

 </div>